Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Introduction

-The article is organized as follows: We begin the main body of this article by setting up the complete BC model with spacelike and timelike tetrahedra in Sec.~\ref{sec:fockspacestructure}, introducing in particular the two-sector Fock space.
+The article is organized as follows: We begin by setting up the complete BC model with spacelike and timelike tetrahedra in Sec.~\ref{sec:fockspacestructure}, introducing in particular the two-sector Fock space.
 In Sec.~\ref{sec:Coupling reference and matter fields}, we couple four reference and one matter field to the model, proposing a restriction to couple clocks and rods to the causality of the underlying geometry.
-Within the causally extended setting, CPS and their relational dynamics model are introduced in Sec.~\ref{sec:Perturbed coherent peaked states}, first at the background and then at the level of first-order perturbations.
-In Secs.~\ref{sec:Geometric observables}-\ref{sec:Dynamics of matter observables}, we study the expectation values of relevant operators with respect to the condensate state and derive dynamical equations thereof in an effective relational fashion.
+Within the causally extended setting, CPS and their relational dynamics are introduced in Sec.~\ref{sec:Coherent peaked states and perturbations}, first at the background and then at the level of first-order perturbations.
+In Secs.~\ref{sec:Geometric observables}--\ref{sec:Dynamics of matter observables}, we study the expectation values of relevant operators with respect to the condensate state and derive dynamical equations thereof in an effective relational fashion.
 Solutions of these equations are analyzed in Sec.~\ref{sec:Solutions of GFT and GR perturbations} and compared to solutions of the classical perturbation equations from GR.
-Appendix~\ref{sec:assumptions} presents an explicit list of assumptions to arrive at our results.
-Appendix~\ref{sec:Going beyond mean-field in the absence of interactions} shows the reduction of higher-order Schwinger-Dyson equations to powers of the lowest mean-field equation living on the two-sector Fock space.
-Appendix~\ref{sec:Classical perturbation theory} provides a brief summary of the classical equations and finally, Appendix~\ref{sec:Derivation condensate dynamics} complements the dynamical equations for perturbed CPS with detailed derivations.